edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-07-08-heat-safety-training.md

 You may think that heat safety training is just for construction workers working outside in the heat of summer, but it’s much more than that.
 Firefighters, bakery workers, farmers, miners, boiler room workers, factory workers, and more all need heat safety training to stay safe on the job year-round.

 Further, rising global temperatures may contribute to an increase in heat-related illnesses and deaths.
 In 2018, [60 workers in the U.S. died](https://www.theguardian.com/us-news/2020/jan/22/heat-deaths-workers-safety-climate-crisis#:~:text=Robinson%2C%20who%20died%20in%202011,Statistics%20data%20on%20workplace%20fatalities.) on the job due to heat stress.
 And, while the Occupational Health and Safety Office (OSHA) keeps track of reported heat accident statistics, these do not include unreported statistics for small businesses and sole proprietors.
-[Heat and heat-related illness ](https://www.cdc.gov/pictureofamerica/pdfs/picture_of_america_heat-related_illness.pdfis one of the deadliest (and most preventable) weather-related health issues in the U.S.
+[Heat and heat-related illness](https://www.cdc.gov/pictureofamerica/pdfs/picture_of_america_heat-related_illness.pdf) is one of the deadliest (and most preventable) weather-related health issues in the U.S.

 {% asset 'blog/2020-07-08-heat-safety-training01.jpg'